 - easily discovered numbers such as license number, telephone number, your favorite TV show, etc…

 - 500 Worst Passwords

-It is relatively easy to create passwords that are both easy to remember and hard to break.
-For example: Gc4$/glS is a good, strong password.
+Gc4$/glS is an example of a good, strong password.
 It has a combination of uppercase and lowercase letters, it contains a number and non-alpha characters.
 It also is relatively easy to remember.